 Your "Sinews" & Your Liver Qi

 Our ability to move freely is our sinews.
 A disruptive sinew from an unhealthy liver Qi flow will result in performance issues like cramps, tremors, and spasms.
 A common symptom of a liver Qi issue is lack of energy.
 There are few reasons for this lack of energy.
 If there is lack of flow, our ability and desire to move is slowed.
 Our digestion plays a complementary role with our immune system.
-A stagnant flow to our gut makes us weak because we are vulnerable to colds and allergies.
+A static flow to our gastrointestinal tract adversely affects our immune system by making us weak and susceptible to colds and allergies.
 Our external skin and nails will demonstrate dryness and be brittle, weakening our outside defense.

-A tired “right hand” will be angry if pushed to the limit.
+A fatigued “right hand” will be annoyed if pushed to the limit.
 This can be said of the liver Qi.
 Every organ in eastern medicine has an emotion attached to it.
 Anger and feeling of oppression is manifested of an unhealthy liver Qi.

 Your Liver and Your Eyes

 Every organ in Chinese medicine theory is associated with a sensory organ because that is where the energy of that organ emerges.
 Liver opens to your eyes.
 Both western and eastern medicine use eyes as an important diagnostic tool.
-Eyes can revel the state of health of your liver.
+Eyes demonstrate the internal health of your liver.
 When our liver is not functioning well, one will have difficulty to see clearly.
 Early liver disease can be suspected when we become jaundice.
 This is the yellowing of the skin or whites of the eyes, arising from excess of the pigment bilirubin.

 The Liver and Menstruation